stafforj/vehicle-PM-emission/README.md

 ## Vehicle details

 The vehicle geometry we have implemented is based on the [DrivAer model](https://www.epc.ed.tum.de/en/aer/research-groups/automotive/drivaer/) developed at the Technical University of Munich.
 This was chosen as it a realistic vehicle model for aerodynamics investigations and is openly accessible for research use.
-This has resulted in the publication of numerous experimental and numerical aerodynamics studies which also support computational validation.
+Numerous experimental and numerical aerodynamics studies have been published which also support computational validation.
 We also acknowledge the steady-state WolfDynamics [tutorials](http://www.wolfdynamics.com/tutorials.html?id=94) which were a useful validation resource during the construction of our full-scale, time-dependent model.